 Talk to other players

-If you need help with anything at all, I found good luck just asking players nearby.
-Plus, communication is key if you want to explore dungeons and raids, which are some of the coolest parts of the game.
+If you need help, I found good luck by asking players nearby.
+Communication is key if you want to explore dungeons and raids, which are some of the coolest parts of the game.

 What other OrbusVR help and tips would you recommend for new players?
-Comment down below, and we will add them into this list.
+Comment down below, and we will add them to this list.

-OrbusVR is well worth the investment for the Oculus Quest or PC VR headset.
+OrbusVR is well worth the Oculus Quest or PC VR headset investment.
 At over 100 hours of gameplay, it is one of the longest virtual reality games you can play today.
-Hopefully this guide helps you understand the game a little better.
+Hopefully, this guide helps you understand the game a little better.